 The risk of supply chain shocks has never been more palpable than today, following compounding crises from the US-China trade war, the Covid-19 pandemic, and the war in Ukraine.
 In this fast-evolving context, as global companies adapt their manufacturing and supply chain strategies to build resilience, India has a unique opportunity to become a global manufacturing hub this decade.
-The three primary assets to capitalise on this unique opportunity are the potential for significant domestic demand, the Government's drive to encourage manufacturing sector in India is gradually shifting to more automated and process-driven manufacturing, which is expected to increase efficiency and boost the production of the industry.
+The three primary assets to capitalise on this unique opportunity are the potential for significant domestic demand, the Government's drive to encourage manufacturing, and a distinct demographic edge, including a considerable proportion of the young workforce.
+The manufacturing sector in India is gradually shifting to more automated and process-driven manufacturing, which is expected to increase efficiency and boost the production of the industry.
 The 'Make-in-India' Initiative was launched in 2014 to make India a hub for manufacturing, design, and innovation.
 Since then, it has facilitated investment, fostered innovation and built world-class infrastructure.